benjaminvatterj/JobMarketTracker/readme.md

 ## Help!
 Check the help button in the GUI for further instructions on how to use this app.
-An issues, submit them through github
+Any issues, submit them through github